pablomartan/js-and-the-DOM/README.md

   shows again when needed (hover or scrolling).
 * Back to top button: shows only when the user hits the bottom of the page, and scrolls to the top, hiding itself again.

-TODO:
-* Collapsible sections: the sections hide or unhide per user request.
+* Collapsible sections: the sections hide or unhide when their header is clicked.

 ## Copyright notice